Smart and Skilled training for Aboriginal and Torres Strait Islander students

 Aboriginal and Torres Strait Islander students who are eligible are exempt from fees for any Smart and Skilled courses.

 Aboriginal and Torres Strait Islander students prove their status and eligibility for a fee exemption through descent, self-identification and community identification.

 You may be asked to declare your status and provide documentary evidence of community identification.

-There are a number of ways to access support as an ATSI student:
+There are a number of ways to access support as an Aboriginal or Torres Strait Islander student:

-- Ask your approved Smart and Skilled training providers what additional support they can provide to you as an ATSI student.
-All approved Smart and Skilled training providers receive additional funding for Aboriginal and Torres Strait Islander students and for learners in regional and remote areas.
+- Ask your approved Smart and Skilled training providers what additional support they can provide to you as an Aboriginal or Torres Strait Islander student.

 - TAFE NSW and approved ACE providers can support students who want to improve their reading, writing and numeracy skills.